XCharts-Team/XCharts/Documentation/xcharts-configuration-EN.md

 * `type`: `Line`.
 * `name`: Series name used for displaying in tooltip and filtering with legend.
 * `stack`: If stack the value.
 On the same category axis, the series with the same stack name would be put on top of each other.
+* `xAxisIndex`: Index of x axis to combine with, which is useful for multiple axes in one chart.
-* `axisIndex`: Index of axis to combine with, which is useful for multiple x axes in one chart.
+* `yAxisIndex`: Index of y axis to combine with, which is useful for multiple axes in one chart.
 * `minShow`: The min number of data to show in chart.
 * `maxShow`: The max number of data to show in chart.
 * `maxCache`: The max number of serie data cache.
 The first data will be remove when the size of serie data is larger then maxCache.